k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 The Fabric [Change Data Capture (CDC)](/articles/18_fabric_cdc/01_change_data_capture_overview.md) solution notifies external systems about data changes and has [built-in integration with Elasticsearch](/articles/18_fabric_cdc/cdc_consumers/search/01_search_overview_and_use_cases.md) to enable a cross [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui) search.

-For example: search all customers called “John Doe” that live in “New-York”.
+For example: Search all customers called “John Doe” that live in “New-York”.

 Fabric has a **SEARCH** command that initiates a search on Elasticsearch.
 In addition, the Fabric **CDC_REPUBLISH_INSTANCE** command can be used to republish CDC data on LUI.